My Review of the AquaCera Gravity Water Filter

 If you're on city water and don't need a filter for survival or emergency situations, then the AquaMetix filters would be sufficient.
 The cost is significantly less than Berkey and somewhat less than the CeraMetix filters.

-To check the current price of the AquaCera Pioneer SS4 with two Slimline CeraMetix filters at Amazon, click here.
+To check the current price and availability of the AquaCera Pioneer SS4 with two Slimline CeraMetix filters at Amazon, click here.

 And for the Pioneer with four Imperial CeraMetix filters, click here.